loadero/loadero-python/README.md

 ```

 Additionally `TestMode` and `IncrementStrategy` classificator constant
-enumerations need to be imported from `loadero_python.resources.classificator`.
+enumerations needs to be imported from `loadero_python.resources.classificator`.
 They will be used for test attribute definitions.

 ```py